Forschende am Mikroskop im Zell-Labor

 Institute of Pathology and Department of Visceral Surgery, Liestal

-• Prof. Dr. Sai Reddy
+• Prof. Sai Reddy

 Department of Biosystems Science and Engineering, ETH Zürich

-• Prof. Dr. Ping-Chi Ho
+• Prof. Ping-Chi Ho

 Department of Fundamental Oncology, UNIL Lausanne

-• Prof. Dr. Steinmetz
+• Prof. Michel Steinmetz

 Paul Scherrer Institute, Villigen